brando90/snap-cluster-setup/README.md

 /afs/cs.stanford.edu/u/brando9
 ```

-Now that we are at our `afs` home root directory, let's git clone this repo (later you will git clone your actual project's repo and repeat this section every time.
-Sorry the snap cluster is set up badly).
+Now that we are at our `afs` home root directory, let's git clone this repo (or ideally your git fork).
+This step is really showing you to git clone any github repo to your `afs` (npte: later you will git clone your actual project's repo and repeat cloning it to your afs every time you have a new repo you want to use for snap.
+Note: if you're following this setup, since we are using `lfs` due to storage issues with `afs` you will need to set up a new conda env each time use a new node, although the repo might be available already).

-Git clone this repo with it's ssh path from the github repo and check that it was downloaded with `ls -lah` and `realpath`:
+Git clone this repo with using ssh path from the github repo option and check that it was downloaded with `ls -lah` and `realpath`
+e.g.,:
 ```bash
 cd $AFS
 git clone git@github.com:brando90/snap-cluster-setup.git